 Submitted articles should be in final draft form.
 Please take care to proofread your own work before submitting it.
-Articles are carefully reviewed before publication, but submissions that would clearly require extensive proofing and revision are unlikely to be accepted.
+Articles are carefully reviewed before publication, but submissions that at a glance would clearly require extensive proofing and revision will be rejected.
 If English is not your first language, you may wish to have someone proofread and edit your work before submitting it.

 Many (if not most) alternative news sites, if they accept your work, will copy and paste it for publication (oftentimes, typos and all).
 FPJ is different.
 Articles you read at FPJ have gone through an oftentimes extensive editorial review process.
 If you are not willing to work with an editor to address any concerns or willing to accept suggestions on how to revise and improve your article, do not submit to FPJ.

 If the editor decides that your article requires any kind of significant revision before publication, you will be notified and given the opportunity to revise your draft and/or approve of any proposed changes.
 Any proposed revisions are intended only to improve the accuracy and quality of each article.
 Minor editorial revisions that don’t go to substance may be made without notification, and your title may also be revised (if you don’t want your title to be revised, please make sure that any reader scanning the headline will know what your article is about).

 Authors generally retain copyright ownership of their work.
 The act of submitting an article constitutes the granting of permission for FPJ to publish that work.
 If either the article is submitted as an exclusive or the published version of an article is the product of significant collaboration with the editor (e.g., an academic paper published under “Special Reports”), it is considered that you are granting to FPJ exclusive publishing rights.

 Articles published at FPJ may not be republished without express permission from FPJ and/or the copyright owner.
 If you would like to republish an article from FPJ, please contact the editor.